farshed/farshed.github.io/src/content/blog/borderline-internals.md

 The roots of most disordered behaviours associated with BPD and other personality disorders can often be traced back to disruptions in psychological development.
 These disruptions cause an individual to become 'stuck' at early stages of development, hindering further maturation.
 Typically originating in early childhood, these issues arise from a combination of genetic, neurological, environmental, and sociological factors.
 [Adverse childhood experiences](https://en.wikipedia.org/wiki/Adverse_childhood_experiences) are one of the risk factors that make someone more likely of being psychologically disturbed later in life.

 It's important to understand that psychological development is not completely arrested at a single point, but rather occurs as a series of disruptions affecting multiple stages.
 Because each stage builds upon the previous ones, compromised development at earlier stages can impact progress at subsequent stages.
-Over time, these disruptions accumulate, leading to complex disordered behavior.
+Over time, these disruptions accumulate, leading to complex disordered behaviour.

 ## Lack of a Sense of Self